dmarx/ai-gha/README.md

 ## Introduction

-This is a template repository that helps you quickly bootstrap new projects with standardized documentation and workflows.
+This is a template repository that provides a foundation for GitHub Action-based agents.
+It includes a modular system for dynamic documentation generation and other reusable components that make it easier to build and maintain agent-driven workflows.

-Features:
+### Key Features

 - Dynamic README generation using Jinja2 templates
 - Modular section templates for easy maintenance
 - Simple extension mechanism for adding new sections